 There is no specific migraine treatment to stop or prevent aura, according to Mayo Clinic, although you may be able to soothe some of your symptoms with medications, like aura-related nausea, for example.

-That said, it is possible to stop a migraine from progressing or make it less extreme if you catch and treat it during the prodrome or aura phase.
+That said, it is possible to stop a migraine attack from progressing or make it less extreme if you catch and treat it during the prodrome or aura phase.
 Your doctor can talk with you about medications—both acute pain relief and preventive—that can help.

-Once the aura begins, you may also be able to avoid or alleviate your migraine by staying in a quiet, dark room, avoiding bright sounds, loud noises, or your own specific migraine triggers.
+Once the aura begins, you may also be able to avoid or alleviate your headache by staying in a quiet, dark room, avoiding bright sounds, loud noises, or your own specific migraine triggers.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.